kotools/types/.github/discussions/idea_template.md

 ## 💡 The idea

+## ✅ Checklist

+Here's the checklist to address for implementing this idea:

+- [ ] ...

 ## 🙏 Help needed

 Please give this post a reaction if you are interested in this change and